Minimum 4 letters

 The magnificent collection of the Museu d’Arqueologia de Catalunya, which includes pieces such as the mosaic of the Three Graces, the Venus of Empúries or the exceptional bronze portrait of a Flavian lady coming from Empúries –an example of the hairstyle of this time- is added a selection of pieces from other museums and collections such as the Institut Ametller d’Art Hispànic de Barcelona, the Museu del Perfum d’Andorra, the Museu de la Perruqueria Raffel Pages, the Museu de Badalona or the Museu Nacional d’Art de Catalunya.

-For the presentation at Tarragona, there are also incorporated some pieces of MNAT collection, that complements and dialogues with the pieces that forms the exhibition.
+For the presentation in Tarragona, there have been also incorporated some pieces of MNAT collection, that complements and dialogues with the pieces that forms the exhibition.